gitsense/vsts-ext/overview.md

-**[GitSense](https://gitsense.com)** greatly enhances the search, analytics and code review capabilities in VSTS, with always relevant searches, advanced Git browsing, code review insights, and more.
+**[GitSense](https://gitsense.com)** greatly enhances the search, analytics and code review capabilities in VSTS.
+With GitSense, you can:

+* Search for code, commits, and diffs on any branch, from any repository - in any combination.
+* Search for pull requests by assignees, code contributors, and more.
+* Browse and share multiple repositories, branches, commits, and pull requests at once.
+* Never forget what was reviewed

+and more.

 Git novice or expert, developer or manager, GitSense can help you and your team, to work smarter and faster, together.